ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 As we can see from the description - OCI is a standard that tells us what is a container image and how to run it.

-But it is only a standard, obviously there is some tool that implements this standard.
+But it is only a standard, obviously, there is some tool that implements this standard.
 And it is true, runc is a reference implementation of the OCI runtime specification.

 So let's install it and run some container with the usage of runc